Big Timber Garden

 The planting palette aims to celebrate nature, with Aspen and Burr Oak trees and native shrubs selected for their interesting textures throughout the seasons.
 Many of the native grasses are slow to germinate and can take a few years to fill in.
 In the interim, heat-tolerant and drought-tolerant fescue sod were selected.
 The seemingly preexistent plant compositions mask the hand of the designer and encourage habitat creation for local fauna.

-Raymond worked with a local landscape contractor and nursery owner to select plant compositions that would enhance the landscape on a visual and ecological level.
+Jungles worked with a local landscape contractor and nursery owner to select plant compositions that would enhance the landscape on a visual and ecological level.
 He visited local gardens and was drawn to the wild, native vegetation.
 His schematic planting layout plan was implemented by the local landscape team.
-Raymond periodically visited the site to layout the bed lines and offer suggestions for additional planting enhancements between growing seasons.
+He periodically visited the site to layout the bed lines and offer suggestions for additional planting enhancements between growing seasons.

 Year of Completion